-Maintain flexibility in financing arrangements to adapt quickly to market and regulatory changes.
+Keep financing arrangements flexible so you can adapt quickly to market and regulatory changes.
 Structuring deals with a mix of debt and equity, while respecting Canadian financial regulations, enhances deal viability and supports sustainable growth.

 Develop a comprehensive financial model that accurately reflects the unique tax implications, currency exchange risks, and regulatory requirements involved in cross-border mergers and acquisitions.
 Incorporate scenario analyses to evaluate potential impacts on cash flow, valuation, and post-merger financial stability.